onlyhavecans/squirrels.wtf/content/uses.md

 I am a very terminal based person, and like to have a portable configurations I use across many types of systems.
 You can check out [my dotfiles here](https://onlyhavecans.works/dots).

 - **Firefox**: I prefer to not use chrome based browsers
-- **Homebrew/Linuxbrew**: No matter what Linux or macOS I use, I have access to all the latest cli tools.
-Homebrew has changed how I install most things.
-- [**WezTerm**](https://wezterm.org/index.html): I wanted a powerful and fast terminal I can use on all OS.
-It's lua config is also great for having some dynamic changes between linux and macOS.
 - **Zsh**: I keep trying to switch to fish but it's lack of shell expansions keeps driving me back.
 - **NeoVim w/ [LazyVim](https://www.lazyvim.org/)**: No matter how often I try to break into using VSCode I keep coming back to my fully terminal based setup.
-Check out my configs [here](https://onlyhavecans.works/dots/castle-neovim)
+Check out my configs [here](https://onlyhavecans.works/dots/castle-neovim).
-- **tmux**: All keyboard navigation
+- **tmux**: All keyboard navigation.
 - **[Yazi](https://yazi-rs.github.io/)**: how I navigate and manage files.

 ### Languages & Tools